pford68/slf4js/README.md

 ## A Simple Facade for CommonJS loggers.
 slf4js wraps specific logger implementations with a standard logger interface.
 The job of performing the logging is delegated to the specific logging implementations, slf4js mostly provides the interface and throttles the logger implementations to behave more like loggers in the Java world.
+In this way, you can swap out loggers easily, which you can't do if you sprinkle code for a specific logger implementation throughout your code.

 However, slf4js avoids such log4j-concepts like appenders and layouts in configurations.
 To configure log messages, simply create a JSON object containing the format for the log messages, and the log levels for